wsummerhill/Python-Crypter/README.md

 - C hex format (`\x00\x01...`)
 - CSharp hex format (`0x00,0x01...`)
 - Chunked shellcode - Output any of the above encrypted formats and split shellcode into even "chunks" on 4 to 5 newlines
-- Manifest file - Output shellcode into an embedded 'config.manifest' file that's encrypted + hex encoded
+- Manifest file - Output encoded shellcode into an embedded `config.manifest` file
 - Raw file output - `shellcode-raw-encrypted.bin` file in current directory